geraldmc/geraldmc.github.io/_posts/2019-04-23-predicting-yield-1.md

 ![Treatments]({{ site.url }}/assets/treatment-grid.png){:height="200px" width="850px"}
 <br />

 Creating a vegetation index requires getting a camera into the air and keeping it there.
 As we progressed we used kites, balloons and ultimately an unassisted aerial vehicle (a drone).
-We [created our own multi-spectral cameras](https://publiclab.org/wiki/near-infrared-camera) along with the rigs needed to reproducibly fly them.
-Ultimately we got help from the folks at Micasense and used their multi-spectral camera, the Sequoia:
+We [created our own multi-spectral cameras](https://publiclab.org/wiki/near-infrared-camera) along with rigs needed to reproducibly fly them.
+Ultimately we got help from the folks at [Micasense](https://www.micasense.com/) and used their multi-spectral camera, the Sequoia:

 ![NGR Highlight]({{ site.url }}/assets/parrot-sequoia-camera.png){:height="225px" width="225px"}

 The Sequoia is about the size of a GoPro.
-It’s lightweight enough to serve as payload on a consumer-style drone such as the one we selected (a 3DR Solo).
-Flying the camera over a field allowed us to collect light reflected from sugarcane in a very specific way.
-As the image indicates the Sequoia collects light in the Green, Red, Near-infrared and [RedEdge](https://en.wikipedia.org/wiki/Red_edge).
-By manipulating these separate bands we were able to create different vegetation indices, one of which is known as an NRG.
-While most are familiar with *RGB* images in an NRG image the RGB colors (Red-Green-Blue) are swapped for a different set, NIR (Near-infrared), Red and the Green.
+It’s lightweight as payload on a consumer-style drone such as the one we selected (a 3DR Solo).
+Flying this camera over a field of cane allowed us to collect light reflected from the sugarcane in a variety of very specific ways.
+The Sequoia collects light in the Green, Red, Near-infrared and [RedEdge](https://en.wikipedia.org/wiki/Red_edge) bands.
+By manipulating these narrow bands we were able to create different vegetation indices, one of which is known as the NRG.
+Most are familiar with RGB images but in an NRG image the RGB colors (Red-Green-Blue) are swapped for a different set: NIR (Near-infrared), Red and the Green.
 Here is an example NRG image.

 ![NGR Highlight]({{ site.url }}/assets/NGR-highlight-scale.png){:height="275px" width="425px"}